qscat/qscat/docs/source/manual/tabs/shoreline_change.rst

 Clip transects
 --------------

 By default, the transects are not clipped to the farthest shoreline extent.
 However, you have the power to choose whether to clip the shorelines by checking this box.
-The clipping has no effects on the statistics, but it will make seeing statistics' transects easier.
+The clipping has no effect on the statistics, but it will make seeing the statistics' transects easier.

 .. _tab_shoreline_change_tsi: